Fwep/Attack/README.md

 5. Navigate to your browser and go to `localhost:3000`
 6. Any changes made to the project will be logged by npm.
 To view any potential changes in your browser view, refresh the page.

-Delve deep into ~2 features that show off your technical abilities.
-Discuss both the challenges faced and your brilliant solutions.
-Code snippets to highlight your best code (markdown code snippets, NOT screenshots)

 ## Live Chat
 Attack's main feature of live messaging uses *WebSocket*s.
 Like HTTP, WebSocket is a communication protocol that uses what is known as _full-duplex_ communication.